Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4668.066666666667,4707.4.md

 ### Transcript

-> be honest it works better in very confined environments you know what let's just pretend this games exist for a while cool there that is a glowy thing yes and the glowy thing is interesting because
+> be honest it works better in very confined environments you know what let's just pretend this games exist for a while cool there that is a glowy thing yes and the glowy thing is interesting because they do stuff here we go this is a big